 How Much can a Permanent Makeup Artist Earn?

 While a successful technician could earn in excess of £100,000 a year, the average salary is estimated to range between £30,000 and £50,000 per year.
 This is significantly higher than a traditional makeup artist earning £20,158 annually in the UK (3).
-This possibly reflects cosmetic makeup being viewed as a highly specialised profession.
+This reflects the view that cosmetic tattooing is a highly specialised profession.